 Campfires: You are welcomed to enjoy a campfire in the designated fire-pit areas near the lakeshore.
 Campfires are permitted only under calm wind conditions and suitable humidity.
 Please consult with staff to determine if it is safe to light a fire.
-Fires must be supervised by an adult and extinguished when you retire for the night.
-Wood and kindling can be purchased for $10.00 per wheel barrel load.
-Do not cut trees or take bark from trees for fires.
+Fires must be supervised by an adult and extinguished with plenty of water when you retire for the night.
+Wood can be purchased at $10.00 per wheel-barrel.

 Cleaning Fish: Fish can be cleaned at the fish-cleaning table near the dock.
 Please place fish remains in the bucket and wash the table upon completion.
 Advise us that you have used the fish cleaning station and we will remove the fish remains.
 Do not clean fish in the cabins.

 Quiet Time: Many guests seek a peaceful and quiet wilderness experience at Carpenter Lake Cabins.
-Please be considerate of your neighbors and observe quiet time from 9 PM to 8 AM.
-Do not operate vehicles or sound equipment or even talk loud during this time.
+Please be considerate of your neighbours and observe quiet time from 9 PM to 8 AM.
+Do not operate vehicles or sound equipment or even talk loudly during this time.

 Children: The beach and the water are enjoyable play areas for children but these places also can be dangerous.
 Please ensure that children are accompanied by an adult on the dock or the beach or in the water.
 Ask for children's life jackets if needed.

-Pets: Pets are welcomed although a small daily fee is charged for each pet.
+Pets: Pets are welcomed although a daily fee is charged for each pet.
 Pets must be kept on a leash and are not permitted on the dock or beach or in the water.
 Please clean up after your pet.

 All Terrain Vehicles: There are many roads and tracks in the area that are excellent for riding ATVs.
 Please contact staff for maps and information on places to use your ATV.
 All terrain vehicles can be noisy and destructive of soil and plants particularly at the cabins.
 ATVs should not be used for short trips around or between the cabins.
 ATVs can be parked free of charge in designated off-site lots but cannot be driven to and from your cabin, loaded or unloaded at your cabin or parked at your cabin.